(In this post, we talked about the need for Personality Development Tools. Feel free to read it first.)

 Let’s pretend your mind is a four passenger vehicle.
 (These four ‘passengers’ represent four distinct mental processes which influence you the most.)
 In the front seat you have a Driver.
 Next to the Driver you have a navigator, or a Co-Pilot.
 Directly behind the Co-Pilot sits a 10 year old, and directly behind the Driver is a 3 year old.

 The Driver is the part of your personality that you identify with the most.
 If I were to ask you to describe yourself you would spend 80% of your time describing this process.
-We call this your Flow State.
+It is the most certain element of your personality, and takes on a heroic energy.
+(The technical name for this position is the Dominant function.)

 The Co-Pilot is a part of you that you identify with, but not nearly as strongly as the Driver.
 It’s an incredibly important part of ourselves that we tend to undervalue.
-(I’ll get to that in a moment.)
-We call this the Growth Position.
+It also carries with it a sense of certainty, and is most often triggered when helping others.
+It takes on a parental energy.
+(The technical name for this position is the Auxiliary function.)

 The 10 Year Old is a part of you that you know is there, but have a push/pull relationship with.
 Sometimes you think you’re good at it, sometimes it trips you up.
-We call the 10 Year Old the Defensive Position.
+Using this function makes us feel uncertain, which we try to overcome by seeking validation from others.
+It takes on an eternal child energy.
+(The technical name for this position is the Tertiary function.)

 It looks like this: